What Are Pulmonary Function Tests (PFTs)?

 - It can help your doctor figure out how well you’d do if you needed surgery.

 The test is painless and takes about 15 minutes.
 During plethysmography, you sit in a clear plastic box.
-You wear a nose clip and breathe through your mouth in and out of a special mouthpiece.
+You wear a nose clip and breathe through your mouth through a special mouthpiece.

 A lung diffusion capacity test measures how well oxygen moves from your lungs into your blood.

 This test is similar to spirometry.
 You breathe into a tube attached to a machine.
-The test can help diagnose a disease of the blood vessels between your heart and lungs and show the amount of damage done by a disease such as emphysema, a disease in which your air sacs are gradually destroyed.
+The test can help diagnose a disease of the blood vessels between your heart and lungs, and it can show the amount of damage done by a disease such as emphysema, a disease in which your air sacs are gradually destroyed.

-If you have asthma, you know that triggers such as exercise, smoke, and dust can suddenly make breathing difficult.
+If you have asthma, you know that triggers such as exercise, smoke, and dust can suddenly make it hard to breathe.
 A bronchial provocation test can help diagnose asthma.
-Your doctor can also use it to help measure how severe your asthma is.
+Your doctor may also use it to measure how severe your asthma is.